-CRDA Zoning Czar, Lance Landgraf, created these Atlantic City Tourism District Zoning rules?
-It’s up to him?
+CRDA Zoning Czar, Lance Landgraf, embracing the foolish, Atlantic City Tourism District zoning rules?
+It’s up to him to enforce?
 Yikes.
 That spells trouble for those looking to live in a single family home.
 Triplexs are mandatory if one wants to build or redevelop their single family property inside the CRDA controlled Tourism District.

 Watch CRDA Video Clips Below from Triax Streaming.

 Carol Ruffo described harmful rules that now blanket the entire AC tourism district.
-Destroying single family homes, making way for larger development that may or may not happen.
-Similar to foolishness of Pauline’s Prairie, making way for developers that never come.
-Instead, we’re left with land-banked parcels of dirt lots that pay no taxes to the City of Atlantic City.
+Destroying single family homes, making way for larger development… that may or may not happen.
+Similar to foolishness of Pauline’s Prairie, which made way for developers that never come.
+Instead, we’re left with land-banked parcels of dirt that pay no taxes to the City of Atlantic City.

 WTF: You can’t re-develop or build a single family home in the Atlantic City Tourism District, unless it’s a triplex.

 CRDA Meeting Attendee Suppression.
 The CRDA needs more input from local Atlantic City residents.

 Out of 17 CRDA board members, only 2 actually live in Atlantic City; socialite Gary Hill and AC Mayor Frank Gilliam.
 Both are NOT known to vigorously protect the best interests of Atlantic City residents.
 Mr. Hill rarely speaks a word.
 Quite frankly, nobody really knows why he sits on the boards of both CRDA and the MUA.

 Diversity of the CRDA board leaves much to be desired as well.